UBy Colin Capece ’18

 “I was absolutely shocked when the ball went in the goal,” said Szemerenyi, a junior.
 “When I went to take the kick, I knew that we had a chance to score.
 Our defenders and midfielders are pretty tall and can be dangerous on those types of plays.
 I wasn’t really trying to score, but just whip in a good cross.”

-A combination of the wind and the pace with which the ball was kicked helped guide Szemerenyi’s cross over the outstretched hand of Cenozo and into the side netting to give Chaminade their third consecutive New York State title.
+A combination of the wind and the pace with which the ball was kicked helped guide Szemerenyi’s cross over the outstretched hand of Cenozo and into the side netting to give Chaminade its third consecutive New York State title.

 It is safe to say that the past three seasons of Chaminade soccer will go down as some of the greatest in the school’s proud history.
 By winning a third straight New York State championship, this Flyers squad accomplished something that had never been done by any of their predecessors.